NEW YORK—More than 1,500 days ago, the Obama administration first declared that Syrian President Bashar Assad’s “days are numbered.”

-NEW YORK—Now, 1,506 days since the Obama administration first declared that Syrian President Bashar Assad’s “days are numbered,” he’s still there, and a convergence of Western trepidation and Russian resolve could strengthen his position further.
+He’s still there, though, and a convergence of Western trepidation and Russian resolve could strengthen his position further.
 But it also could set the stage for a long-sought political transition leading to the end of the Assad family’s 45-year rule.

 In either case, Assad’s Russian and Iranian backers could arguably claim victory.

 But there’s also a painful third possibility.
-Russia’s decision to intervene with airstrikes this week could just prolong and exacerbate an already brutal conflict that has spawned the largest refugee crisis since World War II and helped the rise of the radical group Islamic State in Iraq and Syria (ISIS) that, Russian Foreign Minister Sergey Lavrov says, aims to establish a caliphate from “Portugal to Pakistan.”
+Russia’s decision to intervene with airstrikes this week could just prolong and exacerbate an already brutal conflict that has spawned the largest refugee crisis since World War II and helped the rise of the radical Islamic State group that, Russian Foreign Minister Sergey Lavrov says, aims to establish a caliphate from “Portugal to Pakistan.”

 The Obama administration has been criticized, first for a hesitating response to the civil war over the past four years and now for its hesitance to take a firm position on Russia’s moves.

-Administration officials have alternately welcomed a Russian role, provided it is limited to fighting the ISIS and al-Qaeda affiliates, and denounced it as a tool to rescue Assad or a cynical attempt to boost Moscow’s own military presence in the Mediterranean.
+Administration officials have alternately welcomed a Russian role, provided it is limited to fighting the Islamic State and al-Qaida affiliates, and denounced it as a tool to rescue Assad or a cynical attempt to boost Moscow’s own military presence in the Mediterranean.
 U.S. officials acknowledge they really don’t know what Russia’s intentions are.
-But what is clear is that the Russians have inserted themselves into a conflict that the United States would have preferred they stay out of.
+But what is clear is that the Russians have inserted themselves into a conflict the U.S. would have preferred they stay out of.

 After accusing Russia of direct military intervention in the Ukraine crisis, something Moscow adamantly denies, the administration is confronted with an overt show of Russian force in the Middle East, a region where Washington has traditionally seen itself as the main outside power.

-Despite Moscow’s denials that its airstrikes are aimed at propping up Assad, the entry of its forces into the fray has given the Syrian leader a boost at the expense of the U.S.-led coalition fighting ISIS.
+Despite Moscow’s denials that its airstrikes are aimed at propping up Assad, the entry of its forces into the fray has given the Syrian leader a boost at the expense of the U.S.-led coalition fighting the Islamic State.
 The already weak U.S.-backed opposition to Assad has been undercut and will face further setbacks if its positions are hit, intentionally or unintentionally, by Russia’s strikes.

 Some analysts worry that moderate Assad foes will begin to disappear.